How to Gain and Maintain Approval for Clinical Research Under the EU Clinical Trials Directive

 - Outline the legal and regulatory framework that governs clinical trials in the European Economic Area

-- Summarise the procedures that must be carried out to gain approval to proceed with a trial
+- Summarise the procedures that must be carried out to gain approval to proceed with a trial under the Directive

 - Identify the principal components of an application to a national competent authority for clinical trial authorisation and describe their contents